“General Magic” captures the legendary Apple offshoot that foresaw the mobile revolution

 We’ll be seeing many of them tonight at the Silicon Valley premiere of General Magic in San Jose.

-(I’ve already seen the movie–I watched it on my iPhone of course).
+(I’ve already seen the movie–I watched it on my iPhone of course.)